 Is My Work Vehicle DOT Regulated?

-If it is heavy-duty or pulls a trailer, it very well may be regulated by the U.S. Department of Transportation (DOT).
+If your truck is heavy-duty or hauls a trailer, it very well may be regulated by the U.S. Department of Transportation (DOT).
 DOT regulations apply to any vehicle that crosses state lines with a Gross Vehicle Weight Rating (GVWR) of 10,001 pounds or more.
 A vehicle's GVWR is assigned by the manufacturer and represents how much they believe the vehicle (or trailer) can safely carry.
 The GVWR can commonly be found written on the vehicle's VIN Plate that is commonly located at the end of a vehicle's driver door.

 As an example, a Dodge Ram 1500 pickup drives across state lines and has a GVWR of 6,800 pounds.
 If this truck was pulling a 16-foot ATV trailer with a GVWR of 7,000, it's combined GVWR would be in excess of 10,001 pounds and thus it would be considered a commercial motor vehicle and be DOT regulated.